cass-h/achillino/readme.md

 from the steps, the touches, the strikes, the false and the true.
 I could write well over a thousand papers.
 Sufficient great secrets I valiantly tell you.
-Many of which share similarities with the full art.
-That these are situations you are benefiting.
+Largely they are as the whole art. that these situations you stand to benefit.
 Customarily perform the three assaulti to this range, with their touch each one works around to their side
 ```

-Achillino is reiterating he is not teaching the full art, but is teaching some techniques that work in specific situations that build on existing knowledge of fencing.
+Achillino is reiterating he is not teaching from basics, but is teaching techniques at what is considered the cruicial distance in fencing.

-The "three assaulti" could mean either some plays similar to those seen in Manciolino or Morozzo, though none are in this tretise, or the three methods of attacking an enemy, being mandritti, roversi, or thrusts.
-In either case, Achillino says those work until the situation where we are in _mezza spada_ and have to work around our opponent's sword, where we must perform some more specialized techniques.
+The "three assaulti" refer to the long plays, or flourishes done from the _gioco largo_, though none are in this tretise, but we can assume they are common in the Bolognese tradition.
+Achillino instructs us to use these to reach the _mezza spada_, then work to find openings from the bind.

 ```
 Le cose de importancia io voglio dire